 With experience, consider sharing your knowledge with the talented up and coming professionals following in your footsteps.
 Sharing your intelligence can sometimes change the perspective and enhance outputs throughout an entire organization.

 4. Incorporate new technology.
 Stay current.
 Be a first adapter.
 Be well read.
 The technology cycle continues to shorten.
 Seldom is there a full twelve months between new releases of… anything technology based.
 It is so very fluid.
 Many software programs are on a continual/automatic update mode.
 You cannot ignore this.

-Email may not be dead, but it is dying.
 Today we discuss social media and tablets, tomorrow these forms of communications will have “adapted” to the next cycle of technological rendition.
-Right now transitioning tenants to secure electronic rent payments is all the rage.
+Right now transitioning residents to secure electronic rent payments is all the rage.
+Tomorrow this will be standard operating procedure.
 This is not to say that technology should rule your professional life, but it is the “life blood” of making certain your skills are relevant in the marketplace.

 5. PM is a Global Business.
 Property management has a presence around the world.
 With quality training and language skills the world is your oyster in terms of job opportunities.
-If you are mobile, consider taking the best opportunity that can be identified- anywhere that fits your fancy; London, Athens, Bahrain.
+If you are mobile, consider taking the best opportunity- anywhere that fits your fancy; London, Athens, Bahrain.